Bandicam has less lag than any other capture programs

 If you are using the latest grahpics card or Intel CPU, try "Nvidia® CUDA/NVENC H.264 Encoder", "Intel® Quick Sync Video H.264 Encoder", or "AMD APP H.264 Encoder" of Bandicam.

-4. If you use an NVIDIA graphics card, set Bandicam to maximum performance
+4. If you use an NVIDIA graphics card, select "Prefer maximum performance"

 - If you use 'Game Recording' mode, try 'Screen Recording' mode.